PostgreSQL Performance Tuning: Optimize Your Database Server

 effective_io_concurrency

 This parameter is used for read-ahead during certain operations and should be set to the number of disks used to store the data.
-It was originally intended to help Postgres understand how many reads were likely to occur in parallel when using striped RAID arrays of spinning disks, however, improvements have been observed by using a multiple of that number, likely due to the fact that good quality RAID adaptors can re-order and pipeline requests for efficiency.
-For SSD disks, it is recommended to set this value to 200 as their behaviour is quite different from spinning disks.
+It was originally intended to help Postgres understand how many reads would likely occur in parallel when using striped RAID arrays of spinning disks.
+However, improvements have been observed by using a multiple of that number, likely because good quality RAID adaptors can re-order and pipeline requests for efficiency.
+For SSD disks, set this value to 200 as their behavior differs from spinning disks.

 Write-Ahead Log